youseop/WebComponent_Detection/README.md

 # WebComponent_Detection
 Detect Web Component (button, img, sentences, etc..)

-For the project which is announce the words in the component for someone who cannot see the word or sentence properly
+For the project that announce the words in the component for someone who cannot see the word or sentence properly.

 I think there are some problems when loading .ipynb in github